© Mandy Hackney

 Clarireedia maritima EU - a typical long stemmed brown cup.
 This species was not known from the PNW until sequenced from OR.

 'Stromatinia' gladioli ENA? - has been reported from the PNW.
-We have an old sequence from the person who described it, and it belongs in Clarireedia, not Stromatinia (which is one of the general very close to Sclerotinia).
+We have an old sequence from the person who described it, and it belongs near Clarireedia, not Stromatinia.
 We need local collections.

 Cenangiaceae